cyb3rsyph0n/redact-it/README.md

 - **Skip publishing**: Use `[skip-publish]` in commit message to skip npm publishing
 - **New versions**: If package.json version doesn't exist on npm, publishes as-is

-### NPM Publishing Setup

-To set up automated npm publishing, you need to:

-1. Create an npm token with publish permissions for `@nurv-llc` organization
-2. Add the token as `NPM_TOKEN` in GitHub repository secrets

 ## Contributing

 Contributions are welcome!
 Please read our contributing guidelines and submit pull requests to our GitHub repository.